Customer Retention Analysis: A Guide for SaaS Businesses

 Customer retention analysis is important because it provides deep insight into the health of an organization.

 Finance calculates retention metrics to provide updates on a company’s financial health.
 But it’s not just about looking at user retention from a financial perspective.
 Good retention could indicate strong alignment between sales and marketing.
-It could mean your investments in customer success are returning real value.
+It could mean your investments in customer satisfaction are returning real value.
 And it could provide validation for your product roadmap.

 Getting the overview of key retention metrics is just the starting point.
 Customer retention analysis delivers true value when you start cutting the data and looking at metrics in a deeper way.